WHots/RosaryAV/README.md

 # RosaryAV - Lightweight Threat Detection

 ## Overview
 RosaryAV is a nascent threat detection solution designed with a focus on efficiency and minimal resource usage.
 This user-side project serves as an open-source reference for developers with similar interests in cybersecurity and system protection.
 Our goal is to provide a foundation for detecting potential threats in a non-invasive manner, paving the way for a future transition into a comprehensive anti-virus solution.

+**This public repo will not contain any type of:**
+- Injection techniques: RosaryAV does not utilize any injection techniques for code execution or manipulation.
+- Malicious evasive techniques: This project does not employ any malicious techniques to bypass security mechanisms or obfuscate its functionality.
+- Self-security: As a development project, RosaryAV does not prioritize self-protection features at this stage.

 ## Current Focus
 - **Threat Detection**: Custom methodologies of heuristic & triage methods to identify potential system threats.
 - **Performance**: Ensuring low resource consumption and minimal impact on user experience.